palinkas-jo-reggelt/hMailServer_Backup/README.md

 # hMailServer Offsite Backup
- hMailServer backup routine that also uploads to LetsUpload.io
+ hMailServer backup routine with extras

  Discussion thread: https://hmailserver.com/forum/viewtopic.php?f=9&t=35447

 # NEW
  OpenPhish database files updater.
 New variables added to config.
  See topic for further info: https://hmailserver.com/forum/viewtopic.php?t=40295

+ Removed offsite upload to letsupload.io because they are now defunct

 # What does it do?
  1) Stops hMailServer and SpamAssassin Services
  2) Updates SpamAssassin